What plant based milk brands are available currently?

 As mentioned in this article, not all plant based milks are fortified, so it’s important to understand where to get those missing nutrients if you are going dairy free or vegan.

-Finally, one observational study suggests that higher vs lower amounts (as assessed in this study) of dairy milk intake may be associated with a higher risk of prostate cancer(3).
+Finally, one observational study suggests that higher vs lower amounts (as assessed in this study) of dairy milk intake may be associated with a higher risk of prostate cancer(5).
+However, we need more research in this area.

 Talk to your dietitian and doctor about selecting healthy beverages.